hgtonight/Vanilla-Plugins/BulkInvite/README.md

-Not production ready

 Bulk Invite
 ===========
-A Vanilla Forums plugin in that provides an interface to invite users in bulk.
+A Vanilla Forums plugin that provides an interface to invite users in bulk.

 It is released under the GPLv3 and _may_ be released under a different license with permission.